Bill's License Plates

 Service Nova Scotia - Vehicle Registration & Plates

 interested in hearing from readers regarding any plates they feel I might be

 interested in.
 I also am open to queries or offers regarding any plates I

 have that are not part of my current collecting interest.

 I live in the Halifax area and am open to in-person transactions in the region of Halifax and north to Truro,

 This page is intended on one hand to display my licence plates collection, and the history surroundiing it.
 It also may serve to show items that I have available for sale or trade.

 Here I will use the preferred Canadian spelling "licence", even though in marketing on-line I use the American spelling "license".

-My specific interest now is to have and maintain a passenger run from British Columbia from 1936 (the first year of smaller plates) and a run from Nova Scotia that ideally will start with 1918.
-The BC run is complete, but some plates are open to upgrades to better quality.
-The Nova Scotia run ideally will start in 1918 but my earliest plate is from the mid-20's.
-Again, even for the plates I do have, some are of a quality where I would be open to upgrading.
+My specific interest now is to have and maintain a passenger run from British Columbia from 1936 (the first year of smaller plates) and a run from Nova Scotia that ideally will start with 1925 or earlier, though I truthfully do not expect to obtain earlier plates, due to cost.
+The BC run is complete, and I am missing only three or four of the intended NS run, but some plates are open to upgrades to better quality.
 I have no major desire for particular numbers, though I will buy a good number over one that is less so.
 I also have secondary runs of sample plates for these two provinces.

 In addition to the two runs, I aim to have a vintage and a modern plate from each other province and the territories.
 Finally I plan to obtain American plates, but really only those that particular interest me, generally a modern plate with graphic components.